Maryann during a boudoir session in Seattle by Shelly Erwich Photography, captured in soft, flattering light.

 Boudoir gives you the chance to reconnect with your body and your spirit, no matter your shape, size, or how long it’s been since you really looked at yourself and smiled.

 One of my favorite parts of any shoot is showing a little sneak peek on the back of my camera.
-That second when you gasp and go, “Wait… that’s me?”
+That second when you gasp and ask, “Wait… that’s me?”
 I’ve seen the tears, the giggles, the “holy crap” moments.
 That’s the magic right there.

 This isn’t just about making art.
 It’s about taking all that fear and vulnerability you walked in with and helping you leave feeling like you could take on the world.
 I’ve watched clients toss their hair and strut out of my studio like they were headed straight for a runway.
 And I think to myself, yep, nailed it.